roby-admin/loki-rubber-ducky/README.md

 # LOKI PAYLOAD EXAMPLE:
-download all payload snippets file : *.lzo or *.ps1 file !! use the snippet !!
+download all payload snippets file : *.lzo or *.ps1 file !! test the snippet in your code!!

 <p align="center">